Way back in history:

 the start of the sixties: original snapshots, not programme

+stock car #255, which was a supercharged 1935 Auburn!
+Then Cyril Ainsworth [from Newbury] #106.
 Next, the flathead-engined car of Johnny King, probably 1958 / 1959.
 Johnny King's Auto Moly Special #6.
-Johnny's son Chris King has since corrected my original "ex-Brise" label on this.
+Johnny's son Chris King corrected my earlier "ex-Brise" label.
 Then ex-speedway rider Jimmy Wright's 236 car

 parked in front of Ellis Ford's 183, and I have a feeling that those

-young chaps appear in another Ellis Ford photo elsewhere on this site!
+young chaps appear in another Ellis Ford photo elsewhere on this site.

 Another 'mystery': this neat and smart "hot rod" coupe, #3